My Nintendo Picross: The Legend of Zelda: Twilight Princess: Release

 My Nintendo Picross was initially planned to be a limited-time offer, and would have been removed from My Nintendo on October 1, 2016.
-However, Nintendo eliminated the expiration date soon before the game was due to expire, and allowed the game to be redeemed indefinitely.
-The game was eventually permanently removed from the service coinciding with the worldwide closure of the Nintendo eShop for Nintendo 3DS in March 2023.
+However, Nintendo eliminated the expiration date in all regions soon before the game was due to expire, and allowed it to be redeemed indefinitely.
+Although redeemable discounts for 3DS and Wii U eShop games were removed in 2021, My Nintendo Picross remained on the My Nintendo service.
+The game was eventually permanently removed from the service on March 25, 2023, coinciding with the worldwide closure of the Nintendo eShop for 3DS that same month.
+Neal Ronaghan of Nintendo World Report wrote that the game was "potentially lost to time" after the closure of the 3DS eShop.